michalroots/michalroots.github.io/_posts/2022-05-01-personal-website-flow-full.md

 tags: articles documentation
 ---

 Context: This article is a full version of the original article, which you can find [here](/personal-website-flow){:target="_blank"}.
-This version is more useful, but the other one is funnier.
+This version is updated, the other is the original commit.
 Choose wisely.

 <p>🧙‍♂️</p>